ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 {: #vc_networkingonvcenterserver-change-pwd-nsx-t}
 {: faq}

-* Do not change the NSX Manager admin password for NSX-T.
 * You can change the NSX Manager root password.
 This password is not displayed in the VMware Solutions console.
 However, the password is the same as the one for the root user for NSX Controllers, which is displayed in the console.
 * You can change the passwords for the root user for NSX Controllers.
 The root credentials are displayed in the VMware Solutions console.
-* You can change the passwords for the admin user and the root user for the customer-managed VMware NSX Edge Services Gateway (ESG).
+* You can change the passwords for the admin user and the root user for the customer-managed VMware NSX edge nodes.
 The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
 The passwords for the root user and the admin user are the same.
-* You can change the passwords for admin user and root user for management services NSX ESG.
+* You can change the passwords for admin user and root user for management services edge nodes.
 The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
 The passwords for the root user and the admin user are the same.

 ### Considerations when you change passwords for NSX-V components
 {: #vc_networkingonvcenterserver-change-pwd-nsx-v}